Attila (horse): 1844: five-year-old season

 After an absence of fourteen months, Attila returned for the Royal Ascot meeting in June 1844 where he ran twice.
 In the Royal Hunt Cup, a one-mile handicap race, he finished second to The Bishop of Romford's Cob, with the two finishing well clear of the other runners.
 The following day he ran in the Gold Cup but was never in contention at any stage and finished unplaced behind The Emperor (at that time running as an unnamed "colt by Defence").
 He never ran again and was retired to stud.

 Stud career

 After a single season of retirement in England Attila was leased to Auguste Lupin and spent the 1846 season covering mares in France.
 The ship returning him to England encountered rough seas and Attila panicked, kicking his stall to pieces and sustaining serious injuries.
 He was taken ashore at London, but died shortly afterwards at Tattersalls, Hyde Park Corner.
 His only crop of French foals included the colts Saint Germain and Babiega, who finished first and second in the 1850 Prix du Jockey Club and the filly Fleur de Marie who won the Prix de Diane in the same year.

 Pedigree

+^ Attila is inbred 4S x 4S x 5D x 5D to the stallion Sir Peter Teazle, meaning that he appears fourth generation twice on the sire side of his pedigree and fifth generation twice (via Walton and Knowsley) on the dam side of his pedigree.